aliciacilmora/webex-installation-fix/README.md

 # Webex Installation Fix

-If you encounter the error while installing Webex: webex : Depends: libgl1-mesa-glx but it is not installable
+If you encounter the error while installing Webex: webex depends on libgl1-mesa-glx; however: Package libgl1-mesa-glx is not installed.

 You can fix it by installing the required package manually from an older version of Ubuntu.